 - Shelter for homeless

 Worldwide, men face a great unrecognized challenge of dying homeless.
 Global statistics say more than 80% of homeless people are men, yet there is no welfare program for them.
 These men are easily exploited by influential and criminal minded people.
-The more our socio-economic conditions drive men to become homeless more will be the crime rate and drug abuse in the society.
-The ever increasing greed of people is making the life for simple and easy going men more difficult because they can’t exploit anyone and only get exploited by everyone.
+The more our socio-economic conditions drive men to become homeless more will be the crime rate and drug abuse in society.
+The ever increasing greed of people is making life for simple and easy-going men more difficult because they can’t exploit anyone and only get exploited by everyone.
 These men are thrown out of their own property under various gender biased laws.
 The latest addition to this conspiracy is marriage law amendment or IRBM.
 This amendment directly talks about dividing a man’s inherited, inheritable and acquired property and giving the same to his wife simply on marriage.

-Under such circumstances, men are becoming increasingly vulnerable to the social abuse by feminist criminals.
+Under such circumstances, men are becoming increasingly vulnerable to social abuse by feminist criminals.
 This way, men are increasingly treated as slaves and in future, this slavery will become unbearable with increasing competition to access the limited resources as more and more women claim such resources even without any contribution (IRBM is a glaring example).
 Avoiding women in all social transactions will be the only way but that may also be extremely difficult.
 Someone leading a red MGTOW life only can do that.

 Future Indian men are under threat of being exposed to a life that will end as homeless for them without anybody caring about the issue.
 In India, there is hardly any NGO that works towards this problem.

-I have a long-standing dream of starting a center for the homeless men where men will be given all necessary training and vocational skills to be creative and become engaged with life in a positive and dignified way.
+I have a long-standing dream of starting a centre for the homeless men where men will be given all necessary training and vocational skills to be creative and become engaged with life in a positive and dignified way.
 Once someone loses one’s home, one is exploited in all possible manner.
 But if one is engaged in positive activities, one will be able to discover a new meaning of life.

 - Empower the differently-abled